 - I need to catch a ride . . .
 Uber

-Brand equity is one of the goals of any marketing strategy.
-It doesn’t happen overnight, but it is one of the primary long-term high-value returns you get from investing in marketing consistently over many years.
+Brand equity is one of the goals of a marketing strategy.
+It doesn’t happen overnight, but it is one of the primary long-term, high-value returns you get from investing in marketing consistently over many years.

 Brand equity concerning a single problem or job is extremely valuable.
 It applies to smaller, more local companies as well.
-You probably have your go-to-brands locally for different service needs, the best taco, or grocery store.
+You probably have your go-to brands locally for different service needs, like the best taco or grocery store.

 Achieving Brand Equity

 Achieving brand equity for your unique offering requires a deep understanding of your customer’s journey.
-From the moment they start researching solutions to when they make their purchasing decision, you have an opportunity to market and put your brand in front of them, so when decision time comes, your brand is the only one that comes to mind.
+From the moment they start researching solutions to when they make their purchasing decision, you have an opportunity to market and put your brand in front of them.
+Then, when decision time comes, your brand is the only one that comes to mind.

 Reach Your Customer with Consumer-Centric Messaging

 Remember that growing your brand equity is more about your customer and what they want to hear more than what you want to say about yourself.
 In many cases, the approach to content, brand messaging, and campaigns are focused incorrectly on what the company thinks they need to say about themselves.
 Instead, think about what your customer needs to hear at different stages of their journey and adjust your message to address those thoughts.

 Having a clear idea of the persona you’re speaking to with your marketing efforts can help you avoid high-budget ad buys.
 Larger brands can always outspend you, but you can be smarter about where and how you place your branding and brand message.